Guide to Certification: Homes

 - LEED for Homes Green Rater: Green Raters provide the required on-site verification for LEED for Homes projects and complete the LEED for Homes Workbook (view a sample), the comprehensive tool that documents fulfillment of LEED credits and prerequisites.

 - Energy rater: The LEED for Homes rating system requires that the project is performance tested by a qualified energy rater.
 The Residential Energy Services Network (RESNET) administers credentials and oversees the largest body of energy raters, called Home Energy Raters (HERS Raters).
 In many cases, your Green Rater may also be a qualified energy rater, or HERS Rater, and can provide you with both the required on-site verification and performance testing services.
 Your Provider and/or Green Rater can help you select a qualified energy rater.

 You can begin by contacting either the Green Rater or the Provider directly; they work closely together.
 To find a LEED for Homes Provider Organization, visit the Provider Directory.
 Another good way to find a Provider is through a Green Rater.
-With a network of more than 400 Green Raters (see our directory), you’ll be sure to find a Green Rater in your area who works with one of our Provider organizations.
+With a growing network of Green Raters (see our directory), you’ll be sure to find a Green Rater in your area who works with one of our Provider organizations.
 While it is not uncommon for the Provider to be located in a different city than the project, the Green Rater will be visiting your project site for a minimum of two visits - often more.
 It is most common and convenient to have a local Green Rater.
 If you register your project in LEED Online without a Verification Team identified, we will contact you to assist.
 It’s very important to engage with your Verification Team as early in the process as possible and before construction begins.

 Project Team Roles